an introductory note

-Leeway will include text, choreographed movement, video projection and sound design to create an interactive world featuring five performers who have been transported to the place where the audience finds them.
-They are outcasts, expulsed, adrift looking for a way to proceed, to find some sense of terra firma.
+”Leeway will include text, choreographed movement, video projection and sound design to create an interactive world featuring five performers who have been transported to the space where the audience finds them.
+They are out of place, expulsed, adrift looking for a way to proceed, to find some sense of terra firma.
 Throughout the course of the performance we hear different fragments of stories about displacement in different voices, real and virtual.
 In the unfolding of the piece a shared ‘meta’ narrative is woven from the different fragments.
 The desire with this project is to forge a coherent story/place from fragmented multiple memories of arrivals and departures – to chart a newly created course through unfamiliar terrain and encourage a sense of shared experience and incantation.”